HoraceHuang-ui/Competizione-Companion/README.md

 - ☑️ Built-in with a comprehensive tutorial for ACC Connector.
 - ☑️ Car setup management: import a setup file by \[selecting the file; dragging and dropping the file; pasting a Setup Code; directly reading game Documents after choosing car and track\].
 - ☑️ Compares two setups with clear indications on differences.
+- ☑️ Supports sharing a setup via a Setup Code.
 - ☑️ Offers comprehensive summay, effects on increase/decrease, and general suggestions for each setup parameter, helping those who want to improves further to step forward.
 Technical support from DEA @AlvinW52610.
 - ☑️ Chinese / English supported.
 - ☑️ Light/dark mode & following system supported.